kevinfarrugia/performance-first/readme.md

 [React](https://facebook.github.io/react/) and bundled using [Webpack v5](http://webpack.github.io/) and [Babel](http://babeljs.io/).
 The goal is to provide a simple, flexible (not constrained to using Redux or any other pattern) and extensible starting point for universal React web development.
 The boilerplate includes critical CSS, service worker using Workbox, server-side rendering, granular chunking, resource hints, async CSS using `media=print` technique, code-splitting & more.

 ## Scope

 The goal of this project is to create a reference for a fast performing website configuration using ReactJS.
 There are many variations & techniques and you may want to mix and match PFRT with your own configurations; however I will try to keep this updated with the latest findings and research.
 All feedback is welcome.

+## Webpack v4

+If you are looking for a Webpack v4 compatible verion, please see branch [`webpack-4`](https://github.com/kevinfarrugia/performance-first-react-template/tree/webpack-4).

 ## Getting Started

 If you don't already have Node.js, download and install [Node.js](https://nodejs.org/en/) >= 12.18.1

 ### Folder Structure